hmito/esj73web/about_en.md

 Participants must not engage in any form of harassment, including actions that harm the activities or careers of others, cause discomfort to individuals or groups, or encourage such behavior.

 3. **Prohibition of Unauthorized Photography and Recording**
 Participants must not take photographs, record audio, or stream video at the venue without the presenter’s consent.
 Screenshots on the meeting platform are also prohibited.
-On-demand videos must not be shared with third parties who are not participants.
+On-Demand videos must not be shared with third parties who are not participants.
 Unpublished research content must not be disclosed on social media or other platforms without the presenter’s consent.